wothke/SIDedit/README.md

 link to find out under what URL the respective version's archive file can be downloaded, e.g. https://cpan.metacpan.org/authors/id/L/LA/LALA/Audio-SID-3.03.tgz

-Using Perl's "cpan" commandline tool, modules can either be downloaded in their most recent version, e.g.:
+Using Perl's "cpan" commandline tool (type 'cpan' in a Windows commend prompt), modules can either be downloaded in their most recent version, e.g.:

 `cpan> install Audio::SID`